Danco90/codingchallenge/restmoneytx/README.md

 4 - Produce an executable as standalone program, without a pre-installed container/server

-Technologies : TomEE (Tomcat), Java EE, JTA, JPA and JAX-RS.
+Technologies : TomEE (Embedded Tomcat), Java EE, JTA, JPA and JAX-RS.

 Open the command prompt/Terminal to run the code clone the repository using below command -